 After operation of the tool has been completed, check that the following has been performed:

-- o Switch is in OFF position. - o Power plug has been removed from the receptacle. - When the tool is not use, keep it stored in a dry place out of the reach of children.
+- o Switch is in OFF position. - o Pull out the battery pack from the tool.

+When the tool is not use, keep it stored in a dry place out of the reach of children.